Raising a Bilingual Baby: 5 Things Parents Should Do

 Explore this: How We Transformed Our Play Area / Homeschool Room – Before and After Guide

-Talk to baby in the target language consistently
+Talk to the baby in the target language consistently

-Starting from the first day of life, babies are constantly learning about their parent’s sounds, facial expressions, and body language.
+From the first day of life, babies constantly learn about their parent’s sounds, facial expressions, and body language.

 Speak the minority language consistently to create a habit and establish a language relationship.

-- Talk to them with clear, descriptive, and positive vocabulary while giving them a bath or taking them for a walk in the baby carrier or stroller.
+• Talk to them with clear, descriptive, and positive vocabulary while bathing them or taking them for a walk in the baby carrier or stroller.

-- While speaking, be sure to point, hold, and touch objects so that your baby learns what you are saying.
-Visual and tactile input reinforces each spoken word!
+• While speaking, point, hold, and touch objects so your baby learns what you are saying.
+Visual and tactile input reinforces each spoken word.

-- While we did not use sign language with our children, it can help improve communication, even before a child is ready to vocalize!
-Plus, learning common signs for baby words can establish a foundation of this important language to connect with the Deaf community.
+• Consider using sign language.
+Even before a child is ready to talk, this can help with communication.
+Learning common signs for baby words can also establish a foundation to connect with the Deaf community.

 Sing songs in the target language

-Children are naturally drawn to music, and singing is a fun way to expose your child to various tones and rhythm in your language!
+Children are naturally drawn to music, and singing is a fun way to expose your child to various tones and rhythms in your language.
+Dance to your favorite songs!

-If you need need a refresher on classic nursery rhymes, check out:
+If you need a refresher on classic nursery rhymes, check out:

 Read baby board books in the target language

-Since babies are curious about the world, look for books with realistic photos, such as pictures of animals and other babies!
+Since babies are curious about the world, look for board books with realistic photos, such as pictures of animals and other babies.

 Other tips to consider:

-- Remember that little ones are normally active and might only sit for a few minutes at a time!
+• Remember that little ones are normally active and might only sit for a few minutes.

-- Beware of overstimulating media; books with crisp, simple visuals & few images per page are great for babies.
+• Beware of overstimulating media; books with crisp, simple visuals and few images per page are great for babies.

-- Make books accessible, such as in a basket on the floor or a front-facing wall shelf.
-Over time, babies can practice getting books and sitting for longer periods as they grow!
+• Make books accessible, such as in a basket on the floor or a front-facing wall shelf.
+Over time, babies can practice getting books and sitting for longer periods.

 Try this: 15 Ways to Encourage Your Child to Read